Key Ways to Prevent the Most Frequent CSA Violations

 As part of preventive maintenance, technicians evaluate lights, grease oil leaks, tire tread and fire extinguishers, all of which are frequent violations.
 Drivers can also monitor these items during daily inspections.

-"All of these are nuisance items, but if the driver does a proper pre- and post-inspection, they should catch those little things so when they go through a scale or inspection, there is nothing relevant," Hasinec said.
+"All of these are nuisance items, but if the driver does a proper pre- and post-inspection, they should catch those little things so when they go through a scale or inspection, there is nothing relevant," Pagesy said.

 Manufacturers are also offering technology that checks circuits and makes sure all of the lights are burning.
-"It is like a mini pre-trip," Hasinec said, adding that some manufacturers now make the feature standard.
+"It is like a mini pre-trip," he said, adding that some manufacturers now make the feature standard.

 Addressing Driver Violations

-Chuck Pagesy, director of safety at Penske Truck Leasing, said many of the most frequent driver violations are easy to control.
+Pagesy said many of the most frequent driver violations are easy to control.
 "A good driver can do just a few minor things to ensure he avoids some of the more common violations," he said, citing wearing a seatbelt and carrying a medical certification card as examples.

 Drivers can also avoid violations by obeying driving laws, such as speed limits, traffic lights and stop signs.
 "These are manageable items that drivers can be trained on and held accountable for good performance," Pagesy said.

 Log violations in one form or another make up a good percentage of violations.
-"If drivers kept their log book current, they could avoid these," Pagesy said, adding that electronic logging devices could minimize those types of violations.
+"If drivers kept their log book current, they could avoid these," he said, adding that electronic logging devices could minimize those types of violations.
 "In most cases, when they fire the truck up, it will prompt them to enter in information and start their electronic log.
 It will make sure it is current."

 However, drivers are still obligated to make entries into the system.
 "If they stop that truck for two hours, the truck doesn't know if they are unloading, taking a break or have been in an accident, so they still have to be religious about entering information," Pagesy said.